rivas-lab/FasTag/README.md

 - When finishing manipulation in the jupyter notebook and stopping listening on `localhost:8889`, run `lsof -ti:8889 | xargs kill -9` on your local machine to clear port 8889.

-- Finally, execute the cells in the notebook [notetaggerBuild.ipynb](https://github.com/rivas-lab/clinicalNoteTagger/blob/master/noteTaggerBuild.ipynb) which will read in the data and train the model.
+- Finally, execute the cells in the notebook [`mimic.ipynb`](https://github.com/rivas-lab/clinicalNoteTagger/blob/master/builds/mimic.ipynb) in the [`builds`](https://github.com/rivas-lab/clinicalNoteTagger/tree/master/builds) folder which will read in the data and train the model.

+### Evaluating the model

-Model weights are also saved for reusing later.
-Please use [predictionEvaluation.ipynb](https://github.com/rivas-lab/clinicalNoteTagger/blob/master/predictionEvaluation.ipynb) to evaluate trained predictions by the Clinical Note Tagger.
+At the end of the notebook, model weights are also saved for reusing later.
+Use [`prediction_evaluation_mimic.ipynb`](https://github.com/rivas-lab/clinicalNoteTagger/blob/master/prediction_evaluations/prediction_evaluation_mimic.ipynb) in the [`prediction_evaluations`](https://github.com/rivas-lab/clinicalNoteTagger/tree/master/prediction_evaluations) folder to evaluate trained predictions by the Clinical Note Tagger.

 ## Other Datasets

-FasTag can handle other datasets besides that of MIMIC, as long as they have notes in one column and labels (hyphen-separated if multiple for one row, e.g. 1-2) in another.
-These numbers are inputted in the third coding cell in the tagger-building notebooks, e.g. `hi`.
-You can observe the similarities differences between `g` and `g` in order to see how general the procedure is.
+FasTag can handle other datasets besides that of MIMIC, as long as they have notes in one column of your dataset and labels (hyphen-separated if multiple for one row, e.g. 1-2) in another.
+These numbers are inputted in the third coding cell in the [`builds`](https://github.com/rivas-lab/clinicalNoteTagger/tree/master/builds) notebooks, e.g. [`mimic.ipynb`](https://github.com/rivas-lab/clinicalNoteTagger/blob/master/builds/mimic.ipynb).
+You can observe the similarities differences between [`mimic.ipynb`](https://github.com/rivas-lab/clinicalNoteTagger/blob/master/builds/mimic.ipynb) and [`csu.ipynb`](https://github.com/rivas-lab/clinicalNoteTagger/blob/master/builds/csu.ipynb), for example, in order to see how general the procedure is for building models.

-Prediction evaluation notebooks can be run for datasets that are validated on their respective data, and cross-check notebooks can be run for training on one dataset and testing on another (but, you must ensure that the labels are consistent).
+[`prediction_evaluations`](https://github.com/rivas-lab/clinicalNoteTagger/tree/master/prediction_evaluations) notebooks can be run for datasets that are validated on their respective data, and [`crosschecks`](https://github.com/rivas-lab/clinicalNoteTagger/tree/master/crosschecks) notebooks can be run for evaluating models that you have built using [`builds`](https://github.com/rivas-lab/clinicalNoteTagger/tree/master/builds) notebooks but wish to test on other datasets (but, you must ensure that the labels are consistent).